witnet/witnet-rust/docs/architecture/managers/chain-manager.md

 This message is sent to the [`ConfigManager`][config_manager] actor when the peers manager actor is started.

-The return value is used to initialize the list of known peers.
+The return value is used to initialize the list of known peers, and to decide whether or not enable the mining.

 For further information, see  [`ConfigManager`][config_manager].

 #### Get